Treatment

 Do you offer Venus Viva or Glow?

-Yes – Viva (NanoFractional resurfacing) is integrated into Versa Pro at our clinic, and Glow LED is offered as an add-on after most facial treatments.
+Yes.
+Viva (NanoFractional resurfacing) is built into Versa Pro at our clinic, and Glow LED is offered as an add-on after most facial treatments.

 How do I know which Venus treatment I need?